Piposh (2021 video game)

 Piposh (פיפוש) is a 2021 episodic adventure video game and a reboot of the Piposh video game franchise which was developed by Israeli studio Guillotine from 1999 to 2003.
 The point-and-click games center around the adventures of failed actor Hezi Piposh, and see players explore, collect items, and interact with characters to advance through the plot.
 The new title was originally to be a 'four-part trilogy', with the first installment being released in September 2019.
-This was later changed to a complete title released in early 2020.
-The game was later released on April 1, 2021.
+This was later changed to a complete title, which was released on April 1, 2021.

 Development

 Conception

-The original game's creators Renan and Roy Gluzman announced that after 20 years since working on the series together, they would reunite to reboot Piposh.
+The original game's creators brothers Renan and Roy Gluzman announced that after 20 years since working on the series together, they would reunite to reboot Piposh.
 The push for a new entry in the franchise had been organised by a grassroots movement for many years; loyal fans had created two popular Facebook pages named "פיפוש / Piposh" and "חזי פיפוש", had regularly met up at Piposh conventions, and had been building anticipation.
 Over the years, a large community of fans who loved and reminisced over the series "ran Facebook groups, organized events and constantly asked for a new game".
 Ronen had resisted the urge to revisiting the series earlier, as "the trauma of creating a computer game of such a megalomaniac size is still well remembered"; he empathised with a fan-made project from 2008 earlier that was cancelled early.
 Having not seen each other since the development of the original Piposh in 1999, the duo met up in 2018 and found that Piposh was the first topic that came up.
-While they were originally just toying with the idea, it became a reality when Elad Tabakov – a long-time fan of the series who had become aware of the conversation – brought the brothers to his hometown of Haifa to commence development.
+While they were originally just toying with the idea, it became a reality when Elad Tabakov – a long-time fan of the series who had become aware of the conversation.